 Magnesium is a physiological calcium antagonist and there is a significant correlation between depression of neuromuscular transmission and serum magnesium concentrations.
 The fact that these effects are dose dependent and controllable is a great advantage over muscle relaxants.
 Magnesium is utilized in the control of spasms in eclampsia and the safety of the therapeutic range (2-4 mmols/l) has been well established as areflexia only occurs at levels above 4 mmol/l and muscle paralysis above 6 mmol/l.

-Measuring magnesium levels in the blood plasma will often fail to demonstrate low levels, although RBC magnesium levels have been shown to be low in PMS sufferers.
+looks like citrate is fine, but maybe i'll keep an eye out for glycinate next time too. i do take a b-complex along with one of my magnesium pills each day. b-vitamins have helped me so much with my other issues!Measuring magnesium levels in the blood plasma will often fail to demonstrate low levels, although RBC magnesium levels have been shown to be low in PMS sufferers.
 Therefore, women who want to have a true picture of their magnesium levels should be encouraged to have a RBC magnesium level done.
 Estrogen enhances the utilization of magnesium.
 However, if estrogen levels are high, which is often the case with PMS, and magnesium intake is less then optimal, estrogen-induced shifts of magnesium can be deleterious, leading to muscle spasms, migraine, and other PMS disorders.
 In one study serum levels of magnesium were inversely related to the serum level of estrogen.

 Magnesium supplementation can help alleviate many measurable parameters of PMS, including cramps, irritability, fatigue, depression and water retention.
 Magnesium citrate, gluconate, and lactate are better absorbed than magnesium oxide.
 Magnesium glycinate is a well absorbed form, with minimum laxative effects.